High Protein Egg Salad

 This post may contain affiliate links.

 You know I love healthy meal prep recipes that are quick and easy, right?
 Well, this egg salad recipe is seriously my favorite!
-And because I used sugar free mayo and sugar free bacon (or turkey bacon!), it works for Keto/Low Carb, Whole30 and Paleo eating plans.
+This recipe includes sugar free mayo and uncured bacon.
+So, it’s compliant with Keto/Low Carb, Whole30 and Paleo eating plans.

 A Keto Egg Salad cutting board with eggs, bacon, and other ingredients.